 An ECG is a medical test that detects cardiac abnormalities by measuring the electrical activity generated by the heart as it contracts.
 The machine that records the patient’s ECG is called an electrocardiogram.
 An ECG is done on a person to help diagnose heart disease.

 Dr. Mark Townsend, a specialist in Pediatric and Adult Congenital Cardiology for the Cardiovascular Group, has been a driving force behind the donation and will also review all the ECG tests.
-The machines will be housed in Walker Human Performance laboratory in Lynchburg College’s Turner Gymnasium.
+The machines will be housed in Walker Human Performance laboratory in University of Lynchburg’s Turner Gymnasium.

 For more information, contact Jim May at 544-8180.